 In Tikehau, the distances to be covered on land are reduced: only the lagoon counts.
 Therefore, we recommend that you choose an accommodation where your hosts provide kayaks and bicycles.
 You will then have more freedom to discover the atoll, the village and its inhabitants.

-It’s time to visit Tikehau Atoll
+Time to Visit Tikehau Atoll